 A STEAM & Global Citizenship Immersion Trip is very like a college abroad program, except on a much smaller scale that allow girls to explore STEAM using culturally relevant tools.
 Our girls will spend 10-15 days during their summer vacation visiting and learning about both domestic and global needs of another country.
 The girls will collaborate with their contemporaries to design, develop, and deploy two hands-on projects.

-This program takes girls with amazing interest and ability, and give them global experiences to make safe and new discoveries: not only about each other, but also about themselves, their communities, and their ability to situate and contextualize issues—local, national, and international––that affect their lives.
-Prior to the trip, the cohort of girls successfully completes the Life Paradigms, Inc. Blueprint for Womanhood Leadership Development Program, which comprises five months of skillsets building, arts explorations, and assignments for learning about the visiting country.
+This program takes girls with amazing interest in STEAM and give them global experiences to make safe and new discoveries: not only about each others, but also about themselves, their communities, and their ability to situate and contextualize issues—local, national, and international––that affect their lives.

 Two dynamic non-profit organizations, Strong TIES and Life Paradigms, Inc., joined forces to make a life changing impact in the lives of girls through a two-week immersion experience in Ghana Africa.
 Focused on Science, Technology, Engineering, Arts and Mathematics (STEAM), African American girls fostered dialogue with their African contemporaries, cultivated an awareness of their global responsibilities and participated in hands-on projects that benefited the village they visited.
 By leveraging technology, we enabled global exchanges and conversations between middle and high school students who otherwise would not meet.
 Thereby promoting empathy, peace, and build 21st century workforce skills.